-For some cell sizes in the Uterine application, sonication time is also adjustable.
+For some cell sizes, sonication time is also adjustable.
 Increasing the duration may help in situations where the default duration does not deliver enough energy to the target tissue.
 Note that increasing the duration will significantly increase the near field heating, and thus affect cooling time.

 6.8.5.
-Adjusting the sonication duration for a regular treatment cell in Uterine application
+Adjusting the sonication duration for a regular treatment cell

-The sonication duration of 4 mm, 8 mm and 12 mm regular cells can be adjusted in the Uterine application.
+The sonication duration of 4 mm, 8 mm and 12 mm regular cells can be adjusted.
 Increasing the duration may help in situations where the nominal duration does not deposit sufficient amount of energy to the target tissue.
 Note that increasing duration will significantly increase the near field heating and thus also the cooling time.